archaeojsc/archaeojsc.github.io/index.md

 </a>

 <p>
-   Data and Visual Analytics (DVA) class project at Ga Tech.
+   Data and Visual Analytics (DVA) class project at GA Tech.
    My teammates and I performed topic extraction and modeling of the semantic associations between COVID-19 research abstracts as a searchable knowledge graph.
 Used a